Features

 Proxy editing workflow

-XAVC devices can record AVC or MPEG-2 proxy clips besides the high-resolution clips.
-XDCAM devices allow recording MPEG-4 proxy clips.
-The workflow for editing with low-resolution proxy files is different for each type.
+XAVC devices can record AVC or MPEG-2 proxy clips besides the high resolution clips.
+XDCAM devices allow to record MPEG-4 proxy clips.
+The workflow for editing with low resolution proxy files is different for each type.

-AVC proxy files are wrapped in MP4 container in the same style as XAVC S clips.
-They may reside on the same recording media as the high-resolution clips in the Sub folder or on a separate media.
+AVC proxy files are wrapped in MP4 container in same style as XAVC S clips.
+They may reside on the same recording media as the high resolution clips in the “Sub” folder or on a separate media.
 When the proxies are stored on a separate media this media has a similar folder structure as XAVC S, but the root folder is named PXROOT rather than M4ROOT, indicating that the recorded footage is of low resolution.

 MPEG-2 proxy files are MXF wrapped and are XDCAM HD 422 compliant.
-They may as well reside in the reside Sub folder of the high-resolution media or on a separate media.
+They may as well reside in the reside in the “Sub” folder of the high resolution media or on a separate media.

-For linking AVC proxy files in the MP4 container the nablet XAVC S AMA Plug-in v2.1.0 or later needs to be installed.
-Follow the instructions in the manual of the XAVC S plug-in about how to link volumes and clips.
+For linking AVC proxy files in MP4 container the nablet XAVC S AMA Plug-in v2.1.0 or later needs to be installed.
+Follow the instructions in the manual of the XAVC S plugin about how to link volumes and clips.

-The linking of MPEG-2 proxy clips is supported by this XAVC XDCAM plug-in.
+Linking of MPEG-2 proxy clips is supported by this XAVC XDCAM plugin.

-- Link the XAVC (MXF) high-resolution footage using the methods described earlier in this article.
-Either link the whole volume or link selected clips from the Clip folder.
+- Link the XAVC (MXF) high resolution footage by means of the methods described earlier in this document.
+Either link the whole volume or link selected clips from the “Clip” folder.

-If the proxy clips were recorded to the same media as the high-resolution clips, navigate to the Sub folder and link all or selected clips by right-clicking->Link with->nablet XAVC S if these are AVC proxy clips in MP4container, or by right-clicking->Link with->Sony XAVC XDCAM if there are MPEG-2 proxy clips in MXF container.
+If the proxy clips were recorded to the same media as the high resolution clips, navigate to the “Sub” folder and link all or selected clips by Right Click->Link with->nablet XAVC S if these are AVC proxy clips in MP4 container, or by Right Click->Link with->Sony XAVC XDCAM if these are MPEG-2 proxy clips in MXF container.

 Editing with AVC proxy clips

-Important: Sometimes the AVC proxy clips have fewer audio tracks than the high-resolution clips.
-Special care has to be taken to be able to edit all audio tracks.
-If you would fill and edit your timeline directly with the linked proxy clips, you may work for example with 2 audio tracks only while the high-resolution clips have 4 or 8 audio tracks.
+Important!
+Sometimes the AVC proxy clips have less audio tracks than the high resolution clips.
+Special care has to be taken to be able to edit with all audio tracks.
+If you would fill and edit your timeline directly with the linked proxy clips, you may work for example with 2 audio tracks only while the high resolution clips have 4 or 8 audio tracks.
 Relinking the sequence to high resolution later will not add the missing audio tracks!

-Beginning with version 2.1.1 of the nablet XAVC S plug-in, the plug-in detects the number of high-resolution audio tracks and adds silent dummy tracks for the linked proxy clips to match the number of high-resolution audio tracks, so that your workflow becomes easier.
+Beginning with version 2.1.1 of the nablet XAVC S plugin, that plugin will detect the number of high resolution audio tracks and will add silent dummy tracks for the linked proxy clips to match the number of high resolution audio tracks, so that your workflow becomes easier.

 You can see the number of audio tracks after linking when the 'Tracks' column on the bin to where you linked the clips is enabled.